platformsh/platformsh-rails-helper/README.md

 * ElasticSearch
 * Solr
 * Mongodb
+* InfluxDB

 The gem will autoconfigure rails to use the first service it finds.
 So if you just add this gem to yout Gemfile  and push everything should work automagically.
+The configuration works by exporting environment variables with the expected names and URL structure.

 If you have multiple services of the same type.. or multiple relational databases (like a postgres + a mysql) in your .platform/services file .. well you should configure by hand.